 Delving deeper into the issue, “the project team reviewed numerous letters, memoranda and emails that chronicle both jurisdictions’ attempts to reconcile and explain the wide swings in revenue and cost allocation settlements that occurred between 2014 and 2018, but it is evident that neither the city nor the county ever reached agreement on the final settlements.”

 NewGen determined that Baltimore City believes Baltimore County owes a total of $15.4 million as of June 2020.
-Data generated by the county indicates it owes the city $14.6 million.
+Data generated by the county indicates it owes the city $14.6 million as follows: